terminusdb/terminusdb-docs/guides/reference-guides/graphql-reference/graphql_query.md

 ### Backlinks: `_PROPERTY_of_CLASS`

-The *backlink* is a way to find all instances which *point* to a given class.
+The *backlink* is a way to find all instances that *point* to a given class.
 The backlink is generated automatically for every edge which terminates at the current class.